 It’s unlikely that malware is causing the ‘sorry, no manipulations with clipboard allowed’ error on your Mac, but not impossible.
 So, if one of the above steps hasn’t solved the problem, you should scan your Mac with an anti-malware tool to make sure it hasn’t been infected.

-CleanMyMac X has a Malware Removal module that helps scan and remove manually.
+CleanMyMac has the Protection feature that helps scan and remove manually.
 You can use it to run malware scans regularly or configure it to check your Mac in the background without the need for your intervention.

 If you don’t have an antivirus app on your Mac, you can try removing malware manually: